Tuesday, 2 December 2025

 “70s shag, sounds like my teenage years.”

 “There was one small window with a nicotine yellow blind pulled all the way down.
-It was the kind of room a 100 year old chain smoking grandma with dementia was left into die, that was the feeling it gave me.”
+It was the kind of room a 100 year old chain smoking grandma with dementia was left in to die, that was the feeling it gave me.”

-“That gives me shivers.”
+“That gives me shivers just hearing it.”

 “Until her emaciated, cancer ridden, 101 year old carcass was carried out in a body bag.”